fredyfare/NotWordle/README.md

    const almost =
     !correct && letter !== "" && correctWord.toUpperCase().includes(letter);
   ```
 - The GameOver component was not being displayed when the correct word was guessed in any attempt.
-(Changed the todaysWord from words.js file to uppercase)
+(Modified the todaysWord from words.js file to uppercase)

   **Before**
   ``` javascript
    todaysWord = wordArray[Math.floor(Math.random() * wordArray.length)];
   ```